 Immigrant and Refugee Health in California

-Please note that this is a pilot program and currently only offered to a select number of students.
+Please note that this is a pilot program and currently only offered on a limited basis.

 There are 10 million immigrants living in California, more than in any other state.
 California’s immigrants play a crucial role in the global economy, and certain sectors of these communities have unique health needs/challenges.

 California has received over 3 million refugees since 1975.
 In a changing political climate, fewer refugees have come in recent years.
 The support and health needs remain significant.

 California’s Bay Area offers a hub of social services and safety net options for vulnerable populations.
 This program offers unique insight into the challenges and successes offered by private, public, and nonprofit sector institutions and organizations striving to offer high-quality health and social service safety net to vulnerable populations and communities in California, particular, immigrant communities and refugee/displaced peoples.